 - acute alcoholism and where there is a risk of paralytic ileus

-- raised intracranial pressure or head injury (in addition to interfering with respiration, affect pupillary responses vital for neurological assessment).
+- raised intracranial pressure or head injury (in addition to interfering with respiration, affects pupillary responses vital for neurological assessment)

 - acute respiratory depression

 - during an asthma attack

 - patients on monoamine-oxidase inhibitors (MAOIs) and for 14 days after discontinuing an MAOI. (see section 4.5)

 Clinical studies have indicated absence of clinically significant respiratory depression but caution should be exercised in patients whose respiratory system is already compromised.

 Patients with moderate to severe renal impairment should be given a reduced dose as the effect in these patients may be prolonged and increased.
 Patients with hepatic impairment should be given a reduced dose as opioid analgesics may precipitate coma in these patients.